notvillers/GoDaddyAPI-dyndns/README.md

 ```
 */15 * * * * python3 {path_to_directory}/bot.py
 ```
+_In this instance the script runs every 15 minutes._

 > [!NOTE]
 > Removed the argument to add running/working directory, because I switched to `os.path.dirname(__file__)`.